Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 A typical palletized unit load for frozen fruit is around 1.0–1.5 t per pallet, depending on pallet design and stacking height.

-Pallet height: 1.2m to 1.5m (limited by reefer container internal height)
+Pallet height: 1.2 m to 1.5 m (set by reefer container internal clearance)

 Load Distribution and Airflow Considerations